WiIIiam278/HuskChat/docs/Config-Files.md

   format_style: 'inline' # Format style to display Discord messages in - 'inline' or 'embedded'
   channel_webhooks:
     global: 'https://discord.com/api/webhooks/channel_id/secret'
+  spicord:
+    enabled: true  # If Spicord is installed, use that for two-way message support
+    username_format: '@%discord_handle%' # Format of Discord users in-game.
+Note this doesn't support other placeholders
+    #receive_channel_map: # Send in-game messages on these channels to a specified Discord channel (by numeric ID)
+    #  global: '123456789012345678'
+    #send_channel_map: # Send Discord messages on these channels (by numeric ID) to a specified in-game channel
+    #  '123456789012345678': 'global'

 # If you want %servername% to show something other than the server name,
 # set it here and uncomment this section